hashicorp/terraform-provider-google/website/docs/r/compute_instance_template.html.markdown

     false.
 Read more on this
     [here](https://cloud.google.com/compute/docs/instances/preemptible).

+---

+* `guest_accelerator` - (Optional) List of the type and count of accelerator cards attached to the instance.
+Structure documented below.

+The `guest_accelerator` block supports:

+* `type` (Required) - The accelerator type resource to expose to this instance.
+E.g. `nvidia-tesla-k80`.

+* `count` (Required) - The number of the guest accelerator cards exposed to this instance.
 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are